arangesh/GPCycleGAN/README.md

 2) Unzip the file.

 ### LISA Gaze Dataset v2
-This is the dataset introduced in the paper Driver Gaze Estimation in the Real World: Overcoming the Eyeglass Challenge](http://cvrr.ucsd.edu/publications/2020/GPCycleGAN.pdf).
+This is the dataset introduced in the paper [Driver Gaze Estimation in the Real World: Overcoming the Eyeglass Challenge](http://cvrr.ucsd.edu/publications/2020/GPCycleGAN.pdf).
 To use this dataset, do the following:
 1) Download the complete IR+RGB dataset for driver gaze classification using [this link](https://drive.google.com/file/d/1iJTlVytGsmQu9EeB1Iw1-cYwPlOx4-XW/view?usp=sharing).
 2) Unzip the file.